AndrewKassab/preciseplanner/README.md

 - Store the objects in binary?
 Then load them in and reinterpret them.
 - Use a vector to store them? (or more ideal structure)
 - Report conflicting dates (just in case same show is added twice)

+# Contributors
+- Be aware the default makefile target is not yet complete, and only the testTime target is functional at the moment.